Grant (1798 ship)

 Grant was launched at Whitby in 1798, or possibly 1799.
-She made one voyage for the British East India Company (EIC) between 1800 and 1802.
+She made one voyage for the British East India Company (EIC) between 1800 and 1802 bringing rice to England from Bengal.
 Thereafter she sailed as a West Indiaman or a London-based transport.
 She was last heard from in 1820; Spanish authorities may have seized her off Peru.

 Career

 Grant first appears in Lloyd's Register in 1800 with Peacock, master, Rucker & Co. owner, and trade London–St Vincent.
 The Register of Shipping for 1800 has Peacock as master, but G. Faith owner, and trade Whitby–Shields, changing to London–St Vincent.

 Messrs.
 Princip and Saunders tendered her to the EIC to bring back rice from Bengal.
 She was one of 28 vessels that sailed between November 1800 and February 1801.
-On 28 November Grant, Captain Peacock, sailed from England, bound for Bengal.
+On 28 November, Grant, Captain Peacock, sailed from England, bound for Bengal.
 She was off the English coast on 16 December.
 She arrived at Calcutta on 30 April 1801.

-Homeward bound, she left Bengal on 25 July and by 18 January 1802 was off Dungeness.
+Homeward bound, she left Bengal on 25 July and by 18 January 1802, was off Dungeness.
 She returned to her moorings on 24 January.

 The voyage to India appears in Lloyd's Register for 1801, but not in the Register of Shipping for 1801.
 One source states that Grant was used extensively as a convict transport.
 If so, it is not clear where she transported the convicts from or too as she does not appear in the listings of vessels that transported convicts to Australia.

 In May 1816 Grant, Moffat, master, was reported to have been at 15°30′N 27°30′W, 54 days into a voyage from London to Batavia.
 On 18 February 1817, Lloyd's List reported that HMS Orontes, just arrived at Portsmouth, had spoken with Grant at 1°32′N 17°15′W, out 110 days on her voyage from Madras to England.